Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Affectionate, easygoing, calm, curious

 Furry and elegant, the Persian is one breathtaking cat.
 Along with their beautiful appearance, they are also highly easygoing, relaxed cats with a reputation for having extremely sound temperaments.
-Persians acclimate into almost any lifestyle.
+Persians acclimate to almost any lifestyle.

 So, if you’re a person who loves the orange Persian, chances are, they will fit right in with you and your family.